 CB: Ben White

-Set to join illustrious company as the Premier League’s next £50million defender with a move to Arsenal reportedly imminent, it’s been quite a rise for Brighton defender White.
+White joined illustrious company as one of the Premier League’s few £50million defenders with his well-earned move to Arsenal last summer.
+It’s been quite a rise for former Brighton centre-back.

 The 23-year-old replaced the sidelined Trent Alexander-Arnold in England’s 26-man Euro 2020 squad, and Leeds fans will tell you he was destined for the very top after playing every minute of their promotion-winning 2019-20 campaign.